-Slow Dimming Study is a set of artistic physical interfaces that enable audiences to control incandescent light bulbs through a meditative and cultural experience.
+Slow Dimming Study is a set of artistic physical interfaces that enable audiences to control light bulbs through a meditative and cultural experience.
 This on-going project takes a deeper look into the moment of everyday interactions that we usually do not pay attention to, such as switching on and off a light, and turns them into meaningful experiences by intervening the moment.

 Educational/Research Projects (Collaborations)